 Keep up-to-date with country specific logistics and shipping news.

-Eid Al Adha is expected to start in the last week of August, therefore, public holidays are anticipated around 31st August – 2nd September (TBC).
-Due to shorter working hours during Ramadan, we foresee shipping delays from Gulf customs and government authorities around this time, particularly, impacting land freight schedules.
+Ramadan is expected to start in the third week of May (anticipated around 15th May – TBC).
+Due to shorter working hours during this period, we foresee shipping delays from Gulf customs and government authorities around this time, particularly impacting land freight schedules.

 Land shipment lead times